Breath of Fire

 More yoga poses to discover

-Breath of fire (Agni Pran in Sanskrit) is an intermediate yoga pose that belongs to the breathing exercises and seated categories.
+Breath Of Fire (Agni Pran in Sanskrit) is an intermediate yoga pose that belongs to the breathing exercises and seated categories.
 This asana targets abs and chest.
 Breath of fire stretches and strengthens legs, opens chest; rejuvenates abdominal organs and also reduces fatigue, increases energy.
 Refer to the illustration and instructions above for how to perform this posture correctly.
-Discover more yoga asanas and yogic breathing exercises in our free yoga pose directory.
+Discover more yoga asanas and yogic breathing exercises in our free yoga pose directory – a visual resource for yoga teacher training students as well as practitioners of all levels.
+Finally, shop our best-selling Yoga Cards products!

 Our exercise illustrations represent original artwork registered with and protected by the U.S. Copyright Office.
 Unauthorized use violators will be prosecuted.
 More details.